SungyunKim-AI/WSIs_rigid_registration/README.md

 ## 2. finetuning_LightGlue

 Finetune the **LightGlue** matcher (with a frozen DISK extractor) on affine-augmented patch pairs for WSI-style matching.

+**Code base.** This module is based on [cvg/glue-factory](https://github.com/cvg/glue-factory/tree/main/gluefactory).
+This repository contains **only the modified or added code**; the full glue-factory codebase is required (clone and merge or run from the original repo with these files overlaid).

 ### Structure